dallind34/Data-Science-Blog/_posts/2024-11-04-Tech-House-Post.md

 ---
 layout: post
-title:  "Tech House Playlist Analysis and Spotify API"
+title:  "Beats, Drops, and Data: Analyzing Tech House Hits with the Spotify API"
 author: Dallin Draper
 description: In this post, I teach you how to use the Spotify API to collect data from popular tech house songs and analyze which features contribute to their success on playlists.
 I break down the process step-by-step and explore key elements like Danceability, Energy, and Speechiness to understand what makes a track stand out.
 image: "/assets/images/dj.jpg"